Christian Reformed Church in North America: Political involvement

+The CRC educates its constituency and mobilizes member advocacy on a wide range of social justice issues in Canada and the United States.
+It does so primarily through its Office of Social Justice and Hunger Action (OSJ) and the Centre for Public Dialogue (CPD) in Canada.

 Missions

 The CRC has mission efforts and ministries in Nigeria, South America, Southeast Asia, and the Navajo reservation.
 Among the most prominent reservation churches are the Zuni and Rehoboth missions.
 Rehoboth was founded in 1903 and has grown significantly into a large church and has an independent school with over 500 students in grades K-12; Zuni has experienced the same in its community.
 The Rehoboth hospital moved to the neighboring town of Gallup in 1970.
 Rehoboth built a high-school in 1951, and a new high school, funded by the DeVos family, was built in 2018.
 The first Rehoboth church was built in 1908, though the congregation moved to a new building in 2005.

 Governance

 Church polity refers to the form of governance and organization of a church.
 The CRC follows a Presbyterian form of church polity organized under governance by elders, as compared to Episcopal polities organized under governance by bishops (Roman Catholic, United Methodist, and Episcopal denominations) and Congregational polities organized under the governance of the local congregation (Congregational, Baptist, Disciples of Christ).
 Governance by elders is assumed throughout the Christian Reformed Church Order, but CRC polity is not exactly like that of Presbyterian denominations.
 Two particular differences include the fact that the CRC has limited tenure for officebearers (so elders and deacons serve terms, not forever), and ministers are ordained and credentialed by a local congregation, not the regional classis or presbytery.
 Another key difference is that church polity in the CRC does not have confessional status and, therefore, the Church Order does not have the same authority as the creeds.
 The Church Order is subordinate to the creeds and confessions, which are subordinate to Scripture.

 The Christian Reformed Church has three levels of assembly: the church council (local assembly, composed of a congregation's deacons, elders, and ministerial staff), the classis (regional assembly, of which there are 48: 37 in the United States and 12 in Canada, with one straddling the international border), and the synod (bi-national assembly.)
 The church's Synod meets annually in June, with 192 delegates: a minister, an elder and a deacon from each classis, plus one other officebearer.

 Central offices of the church are located in Grand Rapids, Michigan, and Burlington, Ontario.
 The CRC in North America has sent missionaries to many countries around the world where Christian Reformed churches have been established, but these have organized on their own and are independent from the North American denomination.